EU seeks penalties on Poland in dispute over judicial reform

 The European Commission said on Tuesday it had asked the EU’s top court to impose financial penalties on Poland over the activities of a judges’ disciplinary chamber, stepping up a long-running dispute with Warsaw over the rule of law.

+The European Union’s executive, the European Commission, is also at loggerheads with Poland over issues ranging from a challenge by its government to the primacy of EU law to LGBT rights and press freedoms.

-Critics say the disciplinary chamber is politicized and the European Union’s court of justice, ruling that it undercuts the bloc’s law, has ordered that it be dissolved.
+The EU says the Polish disciplinary chamber is being used to pressure judges or exert political control over judicial decisions and its top court, ruling that it undercuts EU law, has ordered that it be dissolved.

-The Polish government said three weeks ago that the chamber would be dismantled as part of wider judiciary reforms in coming months, but the EU’s executive Commission said on Tuesday it was now taking action.
+The Polish government said three weeks ago that the chamber would be dismantled as part of wider judiciary reforms in coming months, but the Commission said it was now taking action.

 “The Commission is asking the Court to impose a daily penalty payment on Poland for as long as the measures imposed by the court’s order are not fully implemented,” the Commission said in a statement.